-Policy UPP TH1/P1 - Protect Central Conservation Area
+Policy 1 - Protect Central Conservation Area

-All future development in the town centre conservation area should comply with the conservation and heritage policies including those for listed County Council's buildings.
-Wherever possible, construction materials and finishes should reflect the surrounding area and the character and heritage of the immediate environment.
-Where approved, modern replacement/new build materials should visually reflect the immediate environment.
+All future development in the town centre conservation area should comply with the County Council's conservation and heritage policies including those for listed buildings.
+Wherever possible, construction materials and finishes should complement the surrounding area and the character and heritage of the immediate environment.
+Where approved, modern replacement/new build materials should also visually complement the immediate environment.

-Commercial property alterations and frontages should also reflect the heritage of the immediate environment with suitable wall mounted signage.
+Commercial property alterations and frontages should complement the heritage of the immediate environment with suitable wall mounted signage.